clebin/SpectrumAssetMaker/README.md

 ### Importing Object layers ###

-If --layer-type is set to 'all' (default) or 'objectgroup', the tool will create code for each objectgroup layer.
+If 'layer-type' is set to 'all' (default) or 'objectgroup', the tool will create code for each objectgroup layer.

 To add the width & height of objects, add a boolean 'add-dimensions' property to the appropriate layer and set to 'true'.